-• Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know.

-- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+- Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know.
-Please call toll-free (833) 276-8306, TTY users should call 711.
-We are open October 1 through March 31, 8:00 am to 8:00 pm, 7 days a week and April 1 through September 30, Monday through Friday, 8:00 am to 8:00 pm.
-On certain holidays your call will be handled by our automated phone system. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing.

-Community Health Choice (HMO D-SNP) ATTN: Grievance Department/Service Improvement 4888 Loop Central Drive, Suite 600 Houston, TX 77081

-- The complaint must be submitted within sixty (60) days of the event or incident.
+Please call toll-free 1-833-276-8306, TTY users should call 711.
+We are open October 1 through March 31, 8:00 am to 8:00 pm, 7 days a week and April 1 through September 30, Monday through Friday, 8:00 am to 8:00 pm. - o If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - Community Health Choice (HMO D-SNP) - Service Improvement Department - 4888 Loop Central, Suite 600 - Houston, TX 77081 - The complaint must be submitted within sixty (60) days of the event or incident.
 We must complete the investigation of your grievance as expeditiously as your case requires based on your health status, but no later than thirty (30) days after receiving your complaint.
 We may extend the timeframe for deciding on a grievance by up to fourteen (14) days if you ask for the extension, or if we justify a need for additional information and document that the delay is in your best interest. - You have the right to file an expedited grievance whenever we make a decision not to grant your request to expedite your request for a service or your drugs, or your appeal for a service or your drugs.
 You also have the right to file an expedited grievance if you do not agree with our decision to extend the time needed to make a decision on your request for a service, or your appeal for a service.
 For your expedited grievances, we must decide within twenty-four (24) hours if our decision to deny or delay in making an expedited decision puts your life or health at risk and deliver the notification to you no later than 24 hours from receipt.
-When a written notification is required for expedited grievances, we may initially provide verbal notification of our decision, and we must deliver written confirmation of our decision within 3 calendar days of the verbal notification. - A grievance resolution notice will provide an explanation of our investigation and will tell you about any dispute resolution options you may have. - Whether you call or write, you should contact Member Services right away.
-You can make the complaint at any time after you had the problem you want to complain about.
+When a written notification is required for expedited grievances, we may initially provide verbal notification of our decision, and we must deliver written confirmation of our decision within 3 calendar days of the verbal notification.